What Causes Cold Sores? The Ultimate Guide

 Unfortunately, there's no cure for cold sores or HSV-1.
 Once you contract the virus, the best way to prevent future outbreaks is to maintain a consistently high level of basic self care.

-Manage your daily stress, restrict your alcohol and sugar intake to moderate levels, and give your body plenty of nourishment through lean protein, fruits, vegetables, and water.
+Manage your daily stress, keep yourself well hydrated and restrict your alcohol and sugar intake to moderate levels.
+It is good to give your body plenty of nourishment through lean protein, fruits, and vegetables

 Try phototherapy, like that provided by the Luminance RED Lip Sore Treatment Device, at the first sign of a cold sore to decrease pain, speed healing, and decrease the frequency of cold sore outbreaks.